 Germany’s efficient and widespread train network means that you can get to the likes of Bavaria or the Black Forest, the Rhine or wine regions by rail in a heavenly holiday heartbeat.
 The Germans invented the word ‘wanderlust’ after all, and if outdoorsiness is what you crave, we have a train station to suit your needs.

 With direct Eurostar connections to Amsterdam, and a superb network of trains in the Netherlands, this is a quick and easy way to start exploring the European mainland again.
 With thousands of cycle routes, including the celebrated North Sea Route, beaches , campsites and lakes, this is a great summer to go Dutch.

 *PLEASE NOTE: Customer safety is a priority for not only us at Rail Europe but also for the train operators we partner with.
-Each country and train company is putting in place safety measures to address the ongoing World Health Organisation COVID-19 guidelines.
-Read more.
-Also, remember that although you can now travel internationally from the UK by train, domestic travel by train is still recommended for essential use only.
-Travel to Spain is not recommended at present.
+Each country and train company is putting in place safety measures to address the ongoing World Health Organisation COVID-19 guidelines and many countries are changing their travel advisories or quarantine rules regularly.
+Read more for regular updates.

 Image credits top to bottom: Banner pic © Swiss Travel System AG, 2018, Tobias Ryser, Lac Blanc France iStock ©porojnicu, Lake Geneva and Swiss Alps iStock ©Bluejayphoto, Tuscany sunset iStock ©Javarman3, Bikes on Amsterdam bridge iStock ©Nisangha